 When it comes to buying souvenirs and gifts in Kamakura, don’t overlook handicrafts made with Kamakura carving.
 This special type of lacquerware was brought to Japan from China during the Kamakura Period and involves the carving of wood and then layering of lacquer for a smooth woody finish.
 The carving style has progressed until today and you can find small boxes, dishware, and decor with the signature techniques that highlight Kamakura.
 You can find these gifts in many stores along Komachi-dori, as well as other shops around the city.

 Although it is still nice enough to walk around in the winter, sometimes doing things inside in the heat is a nice treat.
-For art aficionados, Kamakura has plenty of art museums for you to explore while you warm up inside.
-Check out some of Japan’s greatest artists in The Museum of Modern Art, Kamakura & Hayama.
+Art aficionados may wish to visit the Museum of Modern Art Kamakura Annex or the Kamakura Kokuhoukan Museum, which houses around 4,800 sculptures, paintings, and other artworks, many of which originate from the Kamakura and Muromachi periods.
 You can also visit artist-specific museums, like that of Kaburaki Kiyokata and Yo Shomei.
 Finally, if you want to learn more about Buddhism or browse the ancient collection from temples in the area, the Kannon Museum has tons of valuable treasures related to Buddhism.

 To really warm up during the winter, try out an “onsen” or natural hot spring.
 These public baths usually have amazing outdoor facilities with great views and plenty of amenities.
 About 20 minutes away from Kamakura station is Inamuragasaki Onsen, with views of Mt.
-Fuji and 42-degree celsius water to warm up your bones on those cold winter days traveling.
-The water in the baths supposedly has anti-aging properties and is full of nutrients for your dry winter skin.
-While you are there be sure to check out the sauna and the indoor baths as well.
+Fuji and 42-degree Celsius water to warm up your bones on those cold winter days traveling.
+The water in the baths is supposedly rich in anti-aging properties and contains nutrients to nourish your dry winter skin.
+While you are there, be sure to check out the sauna and the indoor baths as well.

 Eat “Korokke”